OskarSollenberg/FUND---MTV/README.md

 # fed25-fundamentals-mtv
-Final website for fundamentals at Hyper Island
+Final website for the **fundamentals**-module at Hyper Island

-hi, This is a beginner project i did at Hyper Island where im currently studiying to become a Front End Developer.
+Hi, This is a beginner project i did at Hyper Island where im currently studiying to become a Front End Developer.
 This was about a 2 week project were we were assigned to create a 90s-styled webpage from scratch.
 For this project i put alot of effort into structuring my code, making sure its very readable with styles that are easily interchangeable by the use of Css and Sass variables.